 - A negative mental state where the patient ‘catastrophizes’ their pain with constant worrying, anxiety, fear, believing that something is wrong with their body, and losing hope the pain will never go away.
 This negative mental state actually increases pain symptom and makes it harder for rehab to work (“the general consistency of the findings highlights the potential role that PC – pain catastrophization – may play in delaying recovery from CMP – chronic musculoskeletal pain”).

-- Pain intensity with rehabilitation workouts or other movements is generally out of proportion or highly variable in intensity even with very little to no changes in rehabilitation.
+- Pain intensity with rehabilitation workouts or other movements is generally out of proportion or highly variable in intensity even with very little to no changes in rehabilitation (slowly progressing the weights or even the same weights in rehab).

 - There’s different variations of chronic pain.
 Chronic pain dispersed throughout the body is often due to central sensitization, while pain localized to a specific area or limb can be complex regional pain syndrome.

-What are the types of chronic pain interventions that are common to help rehabilitate chronic pain?
+What are the steps to rehabilitate chronic pain?

 Now that you have a much better understanding of this topic, going back through the interventions listed in the tendinopathy article is much more helpful.